dylanklark/JavaGroupProjectCardGame/README.md

 Dylan Clark (me)- Created the UML and implemented into code, programmed the animations, added a restart game button, and helped bug fix.

-Michael Pedicone- Coded the main game logic, including the computer.
+Michael Pedicone- Coded the main game logic, including the computer and added the card buttons on screen.

 Eli Baird- Added the healthbars, helped with the game idea, and helped implement game logic.